learntheropes/btcpay-booking/content/en/profile.md

 ---
 My name is Giovanni.
 I'm italian living between Paraguay and Argentina.
 In the pre bitcoin era I was a sailor and boatbuilder.
-Since I discovered Bitcoin in 2014 I left my previous life to worked online as disputes analyist at Localbitcoins Oy.
+Since I discovered Bitcoin in 2014 I left my previous life and worked online as disputes analyist at Localbitcoins Oy.
 Today I'm a wannabe full stack web developer and Bitcoin maximalist, working with Nodejs, Nuxtjs, Btcpay Server and Bitcoinjs.